 - a.
 The administrative structure of the institution must be sufficient in size and competence to cover business, registrar, maintenance, security, safety, and student services functions. - b.
-The institution shall have appropriate administrative and physical capabilities to protect the permanent records of students and any other permanent records as board policies and applicable laws and regulations may dictate.
+The institution shall have appropriate administrative and physical capabilities to protect the permanent records of students and any other permanent records as board policies and applicable laws and regulations may dictate. - E. Administrative and Staff Appointments.
+In addition to consideration of the provisions of the Code of Ethics regarding faculty, when recruiting key administrators and staff, independent institutions are encouraged to consider contractual or other arrangements that candidates may have with their current employers that promote desired continuity so as to avoid disruptions that could significantly impact an institution's ability to fulfill its artistic and academic obligations to its students.

-E. General Studies in Undergraduate Programs
+F. General Studies in Undergraduate Programs

-- 1. Content.
-Institutions granting associate degrees (with the exception of two-year vocational programs, which should follow standards in Standards for Accreditation VI.B.) or baccalaureate degrees must develop and operate or otherwise provide for general studies programs addressing the content listed in Standards for Accreditation VII.D. for liberal arts programs, or Standards for Accreditation VIII.A.6. and applicable portions of Standards for Accreditation IX. and X. for professional programs. - 2.
-Evaluation.
+1. Content.
+Institutions granting associate degrees (with the exception of two-year vocational programs, which should follow standards in Standards for Accreditation VI.B.) or baccalaureate degrees must develop and operate or otherwise provide for general studies programs addressing the content listed in Standards for Accreditation VII.D. for liberal arts programs, or Standards for Accreditation VIII.A.6. and applicable portions of Standards for Accreditation IX. and X. for professional programs.

+- 2. Evaluation.
 Institutions shall have means for evaluating student achievement in general studies against general curricular and specific subject matter goals. - 3.
 Resources and Program Components.
 Institutions providing general studies programs must document the presence and application of adequate resources and program components to support the content of each course or type of study offered.
 These resources include but are not limited to qualified faculty, facilities and equipment, library and information resources, and distance learning, if applicable.
 Program components include but are not limited to credit and time requirements, program continuity, and forms of instruction.
-Resources and program components for general education must be in compliance with applicable standards outlined in Standards for Accreditation II. and III.

-- 4. General Studies Offered by Other Institutions.
+Resources and program components for general education must be in compliance with applicable standards outlined in Standards for Accreditation II. and III. - 4.
+General Studies Offered by Other Institutions.
 If any or all of the general studies requirements for degrees offered by the institution are offered through another institution, the second institution shall be accredited by the appropriate nationally recognized regional or national accrediting agency. - 5.
 Review Protocol.
-If an institution administers its own general studies program, at least one member will be added to each NASAD visiting team unless the team is empanelled for a specific purpose that does not include general education.
+If an institution administers its own general studies program, at least one member will be added to each NASAD visiting team unless the team is empaneled for a specific purpose that does not include general education.
 This member(s) shall have expertise and experience in the operation and assessment of undergraduate general studies programs, and in cooperation with other members of the team, be responsible for reviewing the general studies program at the institution.

-F. Facilities and Equipment
+G. Facilities and Equipment

-- If the institution depends on facilities, equipment, or resources outside of its direct control (for example, studio and exhibition facilities, library resources), there must be a written, clear, fixed understanding with those controlling the outside resources that ensures the reasonable continued availability of those resources during the accreditation period. - 2.
+- 1. If the institution depends on facilities, equipment, or resources outside of its direct control (for example, studio and exhibition facilities, library resources), there must be a written, clear, fixed understanding with those controlling the outside resources that ensures the reasonable continued availability of those resources during the accreditation period. - 2.
 The institution must provide clear guidelines and procedures for its constituents' use of such resources and must ensure that such descriptions are readily available to students whose programs of study require use of these resources.

-G. Student Services
+H. Student Services